Stufflane is growing swiftly in the eCommerce space | www.lokmattimes.com

 Stufflane is growing swiftly in the eCommerce space

-The story says that it is the tortoise, though slow and steady, who won the race.
-Not the rabbit.
-But in today's start-up universe, the firstcomer who grabs a larger market share is seen as the winner.
+Stufflane is growing swiftly in the eCommerce space Mumbai (Maharashtra) [India], December 13: The story says that, it is the ...

-The story says that it is the tortoise, though slow and steady, who won the race.
+Mumbai (Maharashtra) [India], December 13: The story says that, it is the tortoise, though slow and steady, who won the race.
 Not the rabbit.
-But in today's start-up universe, the firstcomer who grabs a larger market share is seen as the winner.
+But in today’s start-up universe, the firstcomer who grabs a larger market share is seen as the winner.

 Stufflane(dot)com is an exception to the current trend, which is growing swiftly in the eCommerce space, with pan India DTC sales, though not in a hurry to grab market share.